Louisiana Tech University: Student body

 As of the Fall 2018 quarter, Louisiana Tech had an enrollment of 12,463 students pursuing degrees in five academic colleges.
 The student body has members from every Louisiana parish, 43 U.S. states, and 64 foreign countries.
 Louisiana residents account for 85.0% of the student population, while out-of-state students and international students account for 11.1% and 4.0% of the student body, respectively.
 The student body at Louisiana Tech is 69.4% white, 13.3% black, 3.8% international students, and 13.5% other or "unknown" ethnicity.
 The student body consists of 50.2% women and 49.8% men.

 The Fall 2016 incoming freshmen class at Louisiana Tech consisted of 2,018 students.
-This incoming freshmen class had an average 24.7 ACT score, with 31% scoring between 27–36 and 45% scoring between 22–26.
+This incoming freshmen class had an average 24.7 ACT score, with 31% scoring between 27–36 and 45% scoring between 22 and 26.
 Of the 2015 freshmen class, 83.0% are Louisiana residents, 16.3% are out-of-state students, and 0.7% are international students.
 Louisiana Tech's 2015 freshman class includes ten National Merit Scholars and one National Achievement Scholar.

 As of Fall 2015, the College of Engineering and Science had the largest enrollment of any college at Louisiana Tech with 22.9% of the student body.
 The College of Education, College of Liberal Arts, the College of Applied and Natural Sciences, and the College of Business had 18.4%, 14.0%, 13.1%, and 9.5%, respectively.
 About 22.2% of the student body were enrolled in Basic and Career Studies.

 Rankings

 In the 2022–2023 U.S. News & World Report ranking of public universities, Louisiana Tech is ranked 163rd, and Louisiana Tech is ranked in Tier One of national universities at 317th.
 Forbes 2022 edition of America's Top Colleges ranked Louisiana Tech as the 204th best public college in the nation, the 230th best research university in the nation, the 437th best college overall, and the 93rd best college in the South.
 According to Washington Monthly's 2022 National University Rankings, which consider research, community service, social mobility, and net price of attendance, Louisiana Tech ranked 411th nationally.
 The Wall Street Journal/Times Higher Education College Rankings 2022 ranked Louisiana Tech >600 in the United States.
-Times Higher Education World University Rankings 2020 which measure an institution’s performance across teaching, research, knowledge transfer, and international outlook ranked Louisiana Tech 801–1000th in the world.
+Times Higher Education World University Rankings 2020 which measure an institution's performance across teaching, research, knowledge transfer, and international outlook ranked Louisiana Tech 801–1000th in the world.
 Times Higher Education World University Rankings named Louisiana Tech one of twenty universities in the world that are rising stars and could challenge the elites to become globally renowned by the year 2030.